aoq/pocket4android/README.md

 ###Cloned by gregko Aug.
 1, 2014:

 Added PocketTest app.
+Actually to test apps now: PocketTestBrowser, which shows the recommended way of doing Pocket authentication, and PocketTestWebView, a better way - avoiding ugly flash - but read the concerns below:

-However, if the user already authorized the app for Pocket access, using the platform default browser for authentication causes an ugly flash on the screen: our own activity being shown, followed by a quick show of the default browser when we authenticate to https://getpocket.com/auth/authorize?blah, followed by a return to our own activity again.
+If the user already authorized the app for Pocket access, using the platform default browser for authentication causes an ugly flash on the screen: our own activity being shown, followed by a quick show of the default browser when we authenticate to https://getpocket.com/auth/authorize?blah, followed by a return to our own activity again.

-Found a way to avoid it by using WebView control.
+Found a way to avoid it by using WebView control, see PocketTestWebView app.
 However, this is against Pocket's API guidelines, which say:

 > *Please send the user to the URL via their default browser
 > in a new tab; do not present this page in a webview or screen